geeksblabla/geeksblabla.com/blablas/ep105/index.md

 0:10:32 - Time management advice for beginners.

-0:21:00 - Yundax experience with Notion apps and making profitable projects.
+0:21:00 - Youssef experience with Notion apps and doing profitable projects.

 0:33:00 - Career advice about PFE internship on salesforce and its future for a developer.

 0:38:00 - Can a developer combine between Dev and DevOps?

-0:41:00 - K8s certifications: More valuable ones for a career (CNCK,CKAD, CKA or CKS).
+0:41:00 - K8s certifications: More valuable ones for a career (CNCK, CKAD, CKA, or CKS).

-0:44:00 - Does the school and/or diploma in IT matter ?
+0:44:00 - Does the school and diploma in IT matter?

 0:55:00 - Do developers need to learn about marketing in addition to programming?